 Visit the Apply page to find our which major is the best fit for you.

-Throughout their first year in the Program, and in the summer following the completion of their coursework, students will complete a capstone project that allows them to apply the skills they are learning through the coursework to a novel, open-ended project.
+Throughout their first year in the Program, and in the summer after completing their coursework, students design and execute a capstone project that allows them to apply the skills they learn through the coursework to a novel, open-ended project.
 The focus of individual projects will vary, but all will involve experimental design, data collection/interpretation, and a written report and poster presentation of the findings.
 The open-ended, independent nature of the project, along with the report and presentation, are designed to prepare students for rigors of the internship.

 After completing their coursework and capstone project, students will embark on a 9-month internship with one of our partner institutions.
-Our current Industry Partners are Capricor Therapeutics, Cellerant Therapeutics, Cytori Therapeutics, Fate Therapeutics, Genea Biocells, Organovo, and Viacyte, while the Academic Partners are The Salk Institute, The Scripps Research Institute, The VA Medical Center at Stanford University, and UC San Diego.
-During the internship, students complete a rigorous project related to regenerative medicine or stem cell biology, with opportunities spanning translational research to product development.
+Our current Industry Partners are AllCells, Capricor Therapeutics, Cytori Therapeutics, Fate Therapeutics, Genea Biocells, Organovo, and Viacyte, while the Academic Partners are The Salk Institute for Biological Studies, The Scripps Research Institute, The VA Medical Center at Stanford University, and UC San Diego.
+During the internship, students complete a rigorous project related to regenerative medicine or stem cell biology, with opportunities spanning translational research to product development to manufacturing.
 Though individual projects will vary, all internships will facilitate the mastery of broad technical skills, critical thinking & problem solving skills, current primary literature, and presentation and communication skills.